 - Combine the sauce ingredients in a small bowl and mix well

-- Heat a heavy cast-iron skillet or another skillet on medium-high heat and brown both sides of the pork chops for 1-2 minutes
+- Heat a heavy cast iron or other skillets on medium-high heat and brown both sides of the pork chops for 1-2 minutes

 - Remove the pork chops and pour the sauce into the pan and stir to deglaze the pan